SecureHats/secure-hacks/challenges/SH-001/readme.md

 > Note: The hidden flag in this challenge will give access to the next challege which can be found on the homepage of this project.

+### Post your answers

+After completion of the challenge you need to post your answers in this Microsoft Forms [link](https://forms.office.com/r/ELVPnKEGKH).<br />
+This will help me keeping track of the usage and create a scoreboard for all participants.

 Good luck!

 ### Tools